glaiza-d/samples/gravity-forms/how-to-export-google-drive-contents-into-csv.md

 # How to export Google Drive contents into CSV

-In this article, we'll show you how to get a list of URLs from your Google Drive folders.
+In this article, we'll walk you through the steps to get a list of URLs from your Google Drive folders.

 ## Step 1: Create a Google Sheet